Monitoring Engines

 You can generate a support bundle for each engine.
 A support bundle is a ZIP file that includes engine logs, environment and configuration information, pipeline JSON files, resource files, and other details to help troubleshoot issues.

-You upload the generated file to a StreamSets Support ticket, and the Support team can use the information to help resolve your tickets.
-Alternatively, you can send the file to another StreamSets community member.
+You upload the generated file to an IBM StreamSets Support ticket, and the Support team can use the information to help resolve your tickets.

 Note: To generate a support bundle for engine versions earlier than Data Collector 5.4.0 or Transformer 5.3.0, the engine must use the direct engine REST API communication method.